Australian Economic History Review

 AIMS AND SCOPE

 Australian Economic History Review (AEHR) is the official journal of the Economic History Society of Australia and New Zealand.
 It publishes original historically oriented research articles on the economy, business and society, with a particular interest in the Asia–Pacific region, including Australia and New Zealand.
-Suitable papers in the following fields will be considered: economic history; business history; historical economics; history of economic thought; industrial relations; demography; political economy; and business studies.
+Suitable papers in the following fields will be considered: economic history; history of economic thought; industrial relations;demography; and business history.
 New methodological approaches are particularly welcome, as is the exchange of critical comments on important topics in economic, business and social history.